 In her opinion, religion can only be an integrated system if its four dimensions beliefs, lifestyle, rituals, and social institutions are linked, work together and mutually reinforce each other.
 Such aspects are, therefore, systematically organized and formally established.
 Religious beliefs are a crucial component of that broader concept.
 They can be defined as sincere faith in a supernatural power or powers that control human destiny.
-They include the true meaning of life, how the world was established, and how it is controlled in addition to, the reality of death and the afterlife, and a multitude of moral and ethical rules and regulations.
+They include the true meaning of life, how the world was established, and how it is controlled and regulations.